compute-toys/compute.toys/README.md

 - `yarn lint` to only check for lint errors and warnings
 - `yarn fix` to automatically fix lint errors where possible

-## Local Database

-Run `npx supabase start` to start a local instance of the compute.toys database.
-Copy the "anon key" from the output and set it as `NEXT_PUBLIC_SUPABASE_PUBLIC_API_KEY` in the `.env` file.
-You'll also need to set `NEXT_PUBLIC_SUPABASE_URL=http://127.0.0.1:54321`

-If you're using codespaces, you can instead set the URL to the forwarded port, it'll need to have public visibility.
-You should also set `api_url` in `supabase/config.toml` to the same address.

-A local test user is available to login with username `user@example.com` and password `pass`

-## Standalone Editor

-By default, the development environment will connect to the public API for the compute.toys website.
-If you'd prefer to develop just the editor component, without any of the account-based sharing features, delete the `pages` directory before starting the server.

-If you have any difficulties with Next.js switching between the two configurations, clear the cache by deleting the `.next` directory and try again.

 ---

 This project is tested with BrowserStack